isaaccorley/jax-enhance/README.md

 ## jax-enhance

 --------------------------------------------------------------------------------
 jax-enhance is a jax implementation of the [pytorch-enhance library](https://github.com/isaaccorley/pytorch-enhance).
-This is mostly for my education/experimentation with jax however you may find these implementations useful.
+This is mostly for my own education/experimentation with jax however you may find these implementations useful.

 ## Installation
 ```